New here? We want to extend a warm welcome to you!

 P.S.: When you’d rather do a faith basis course in a group, we can recommnd the Alpha course!

 Membership and Baptism

-A visitor visits our church once or even regularly, in order to get to acquainted with us.
+A visitor visits our church once or even regularly, in order to get acquainted with us.
 However, a member has more of a legal connection—similarly to a membership of a club.
-A membership in our church is an official commitment that you want to be a long term part of our church and even brings rights as well as duties along with it.
+A member in our church has an official commitment which brings long term involvement as well as legal rights.
 On the one side, you gain a say and a voting right in the membership gatherings.
 And on the other side, it is expected of you that you will be active in your God given gifts and take part in the life of the church.
 New since 2014: children of members can visit the free-church religion classes in school.

 If you would like to become a member, then please make an appointment with our pastor.
 He will go over the process of membership with you and tell you whether membership is possible.
 Requirements for membership include, for example, regular church attendance and (adult) baptism.